Tet 2025: Vietnamese Lunar New Year – Year of the Snake

 Traditional food prepared for Tet

-Many unique dishes are prepared to welcome the new year.
-This includes some of the old traditional dishes from the times of no refrigerators.
-At that time, everything had to be either pickled or wrapped/conserved to last during the days of celebration, as most places with fresh food are closed.
+Many unique dishes are prepared to welcome Tet, the Vietnamese New Year.
+This includes some of the old traditional dishes from when there were no refrigerators.
+At that time, everything had to be either pickled or wrapped/conserved to last during the days of celebration, as most places with fresh food were closed.

 Special fruits found during Tet